BelaPlatform/bela_newBlog/docs/_posts/2018-09-14-Giraf-Bela-Hjalte-Bested-Moller.markdown

 	- The knob controls how much signal goes to the room
 	- The action buttons playback the performance in reverse, with the right button resulting in normal pitch and the left button in double pitch and tempo

-{% include single-image.html fileName="giraf/Giraf_Block_Diagram-2.png" %}

-**The Looper:**
+- **The Looper:**
-When the green button is pressed once, sound is recorded until the button is pressed again, which starts overdub mode.
-When no more overdubbing is required, the button can be pressed a third time to enable playback mode.
-The red button clears the buffer and prepares the looper for a new recording.
+	- When the green button is pressed once, sound is recorded until the button is pressed again, which starts overdub mode.

-{% include single-image.html fileName="giraf/top-labels.jpg" %}
+	- When no more overdubbing is required, the button can be pressed a third time to enable playback mode.
+	- The red button clears the buffer and prepares the looper for a new recording.

-## Software
+## Software and technical notes

-The code implementation is written in C++ using the browser-based Bela IDE, which is running on a server on the Bela itself – no internet required.
-The sampling rate is 44.1 kHz and with a block size of 16 samples with ~1 ADC sample conversion delay ~1 samples transmission (SPI) delay 32 samples due to the dual buffering (16 samples per buffer) ~1 transmission (McASP) delay 21 samples DAC converter filter group delay That adds up to ~66 samples, that is - at 44.1kHz - 1.5ms of latency from trigger to the sound comes out !!!
-Thank you Bela !!
+The code implementation is written in C++ and it was programmed using the browser-based Bela IDE, which runs on a server on the Bela itself – no internet required.
+Using C++ and working with Bela allowed me to keep everything very fast and responsive.
+There was a total of ~66 samples group delay, that is - at 44.1kHz - 1.5ms of latency from trigger to the sound coming out: thank you Bela!!!

-{% include single-image.html fileName="giraf/side.jpg" %}
+{% include single-image.html fileName="giraf/insides.jpg" caption="The insides of the instrument." %}

 ## About Hjalte Bested Møller

 Hjalte Bested Møller started making electronic music about 20 years ago.
 From 2006-2009 he was part of the cyber-jazz project “Badun” where he got into sound design and programming with MaxMSP and SuperCollider.
-In 2012 he started the interactive music/tech art performance project “Tromleorkestret” where he got into microcontroller programming, using mainly Arduino to create custom interfaces to his Max and SuperCollider patches.
+In 2012 he started the interactive music/tech art performance project [Tromleorkestret](https://www.facebook.com/tromleorkestret) where he got into microcontroller programming, using mainly Arduino to create custom interfaces to his Max and SuperCollider patches.
 He is educated as a Civil Engineer in Robotics and Electrotechnology at the Technical University of Denmark where he currently works on the development of teaching material for a DSP course.
 The material is focused on embedded audio and the Bela is the platform used in the course.

-{% include single-image.html fileName="giraf/hjalte.jpg" %}
+{% include single-image.html fileName="giraf/hjalte.jpg" caption="Hjalte in performance mode with Tromleorkestret." %}

-Thanks to Hjalte for sharing this great project with us!
+Thanks to Hjalte for sharing this project with us!